This lesson is part of the Beginner Chamorro learning path.

 If you want additional practice with the sentences in this lesson, use this Quizlet Flashcard Deck as a supplementary study tool.

-And that concludes this lesson!
-Click the link below to read part 4 in this blog series, where we will learn how to add locations to our action sentences:
+When you are ready, click the link below to continue to the next lesson in this Beginner Chamorro series, where you’ll learn how to add locations to your sentences:

 Pingback: Basic Actions Part 2: Past Tense – “I drank the hot coffee.” – Lengguahi-ta